Bartholomew the Apostle: Culture

 The festival in August has been a traditional occasion for markets and fairs, such as the Bartholomew Fair which was held in Smithfield, London, from the Middle Ages, and which served as the scene for Ben Jonson's 1614 homonymous comedy.

 St Bartholomew's Street Fair is held in Crewkerne, Somerset, annually at the start of September.
 The fair dates back to Saxon times and the major traders' market was recorded in the Domesday Book.
 St Bartholomew's Street Fair, Crewkerne is reputed to have been granted its charter in the time of Henry III (1207–1272).
 The earliest surviving court record was made in 1280, which can be found in the British Library.

 In Islam

-The Qur’anic account of the disciples of Jesus does not include their names, numbers, or any detailed accounts of their lives.
+The Qur'anic account of the disciples of Jesus does not include their names, numbers, or any detailed accounts of their lives.
 Muslim exegesis, however, more or less agrees with the New Testament list and holds that the disciples included Peter, Philip, Thomas, Bartholomew, Matthew, Andrew, James, Jude, James the Less, John and Simon the Zealot.

+Quoting Ibn Ishaq, the Andalusian scholar al-Qurtubi gives the following details concerning the mission of the disciples of Jesus Christ: He sent Peter and Paul to the Roman lands; Andrew and Matthew to Cannibals; Thomas to Babylon; Philip to Africa; John to Damascus the town of the seven-sleeper; Jacob to Jerusalem; Ibn Talma (i.e., Bartholomew) to the Arab world; Simon to the Berbers; Yehuda and Bard to Alexandria.
+Allah aided them with points of right argument and they prevailed.